Steelmaking: Australia

 Australia produces nearly 40% of the world's iron ore.
-The Australian Renewable Energy Agency (ARENA) is funding research projects involving direct reduced ironmaking (DRI) to reduce emissions.
+The Australian Renewable Energy Agency is funding research projects involving direct reduced ironmaking (DRI) to reduce emissions.
 Companies such as Rio Tinto, BHP, and BlueScope are developing green steel projects.

 The Whyalla Hydrogen Project, part of South Australian Premier Malinauskas’ State Prosperity Project, aims to produce green steel.
 However, the project has been placed on hold due to financial and operational challenges of GFG Alliance.
 Both the federal and state governments have intervened in an effort to address these issues with the steelworks.

 Europe

 European projects from HYBRIT, LKAB, Voestalpine, and ThyssenKrupp are pursuing strategies to reduce emissions.
 HYBRIT claims to produce green steel.

-Top gas recovery in BF/BOF
+Top gas recovery

 Top gas from the blast furnace is normally expelled into the air.
 This gas contains CO_{2}, H_{2}, and CO.
 The top gas can be captured, the CO_{2} removed, and the reducing agents reinjected into the blast furnace.
-A 2012 study suggested that this process can reduce blast furnace CO_{2} emissions by 75%, while a 2017 study showed that emissions are reduced by 56.5% with carbon capture and storage, and reduced by 26.2% if only the recycling of the reducing agents is used.
+A 2012 study suggests that this process can reduce blast furnace CO_{2} emissions by 75%, while a 2017 study shows that emissions are reduced by 56.5% with carbon capture and storage, and reduced by 26.2% if only the recycling of the reducing agents is used.
 To keep the carbon captured from entering the atmosphere, a method of storing it or using it would have to be found.

 Another way to use the top gas is in a top recovery turbine which generates electricity, which thereby reduces external energy needs if electric arc smelting is used.
 Carbon could also be captured from coke oven gases.
 As of 2022, separating the CO_{2} from other gases and components in the system, and the high cost of the equipment and infrastructure changes needed, have prevented adoption, but the emission reduction potential has been estimated to be up to 65% to 80%.